 X.X.X.4 Temporal consistency

 Temporal consistency of authentication sequences is ensured when authentication sequences are overlapping authentication sequences, meaning that a new authentication sequence is started before the current authentication sequence ends, as illustrated in Figure X and Figure X+1.
-In that case, every non-first authentication sequence in the set of overlapping authentication sequences includes the end of a previous authentication sequence in the calculation of the signature of the authentication sequence, where the set of overlapping authentication sequences starts with the authentication sequence corresponding to authTempCons equal to 0 and authStartNew equal to 1 and ends with the authentication sequence with authTempCons equal to 1 and authStartNew equal to 0.
+In that case, every non-first authentication sequence in the set of overlapping authentication sequences includes the end of a previous authentication sequence in the calculation of the signature of the authentication sequence, where the set of overlapping authentication sequences starts with the authentication sequence corresponding to auth_temp_cons equal to 0 and auth_start_new equal to 1 and ends with the authentication sequence with auth_temp_cons equal to 1 and auth_start_new equal to 0.

 Figure X.1 — Overlapping authentication sequences